CS2613-WI24-FR01B/exploration-activity-1-aritrade001/README_2.md

 <details>
 <summary>How do you use it?</summary>
 <p>
+- First things first, I installed and checked versions.
 - In accord to my source code, I used it primarily for the visual represenatation of my weather data.
 - I did face some issue while importing and using the libraries but I updated my certificate credentials temporarily to make use of the application.
-- After creating the main application window (Tk), I added widgets to the application.
+- After creating the main application window (Tk), I added widgets to the application and researched the different type of layout managers.
 - My function also handled events and configured the labels properly to reflect the dynamic changes.
 - I found the building blocks like including buttons, labels, frames to be easy to use and manage.
 Each widget in Tkinter is actually a Python class.
+- I felt Tkinter acted as a good integration tool in my class to relate my function and effeciently use the API calls.
+- I was also able to make personal adjustments to font type and line texture.

 </p>
 </details>